Skip to main content

 Want to see more inspirational images and share your own photos?

-Yes, this works if you apply a thin layer of MissPompadour To Seal Silicone under your paint.
-This is a bonding agent between silicone and paint.
-After it has dried, you can easily apply your desired colour shade, a special silicone paint is no longer necessary.
+Yes, this works if you apply a generous layer of MissPompadour To Seal Silicone before you paint.
+This acts as an adhesion promoter, creating a bond between the silicone and your paint.
+Once dry, you can apply your chosen colour without any issues; a special silicone paint is no longer needed.

-The wall paints from MissPompadour as well as the varnish qualities MissPompadour Eggshell Varnish and Matt Varnish are suitable.
-You can also use To Seal Silicone if there are silicone-containing stains elsewhere on tiles or walls.
-It is also suitable for outdoor use.
+Both MissPompadour wall paints and lacquers are suitable for use over the primer.
+You can also use To Seal Silicone for silicone stains on tiles or walls.
+It's also suitable for outdoor applications.

-Please note: Whether To Seal Silicone can make your grout paintable depends very much on the cleaning agents you have used in the past.
-Window cleaners can affect the durability.
-We therefore cannot guarantee that the topcoat will adhere well to glass rebate seals on windows.
+Important: Whether To Seal Silicone successfully makes your joints paintable depends heavily on the cleaning agents previously used on them.
+Some window cleaners can affect the durability.
+Therefore, we cannot guarantee that the sealant will adhere perfectly to glass rebate seals on windows.

 Tips for To-Clean Silicone Joints before Painting